$0 UAE Transition Planning Checklist

 Arriving in the US

 Critically, the UAE IEP terminology will not map directly onto US IDEA categories.
-A child categorized under KHDA's classification system as having "Autism Spectrum Disorder — Level 2" will need a US assessment to establish eligibility under IDEA's "Autism" category, but the UAE diagnosis significantly accelerates that process.
+A child categorized under KHDA's classification system as having "Autism Spectrum Disorder — Level 2" may need a US assessment to establish eligibility under IDEA's "Autism" category, but the UAE diagnosis can help inform that process.

-Request an immediate IEP meeting with the new school district upon enrollment.
+Request an IEP meeting with the new school district promptly upon enrollment.
 Come with the full transition portfolio.
-Ask the district to honor the existing accommodations under an interim 504 plan while the IEP evaluation proceeds.
+Ask how existing accommodations can be maintained while the IEP evaluation proceeds.

 Timing: The Window That Matters Most